US appeals court finds Bayer not shielded from Roundup lawsuits

 By Brendan Pierson

-(Reuters) -A U.S. appeals court on Monday refused to dismiss a lawsuit claiming that Bayer AG's Roundup weedkiller caused cancer, the latest setback in the company's efforts to fend off thousands of similar lawsuits carrying potentially billions of dollars in damages.
+Feb 5 (Reuters) - A U.S. appeals court on Monday refused to dismiss a lawsuit claiming that Bayer AG's Roundup weedkiller caused cancer, the latest setback in the company's efforts to fend off thousands of similar lawsuits carrying potentially billions of dollars in damages.

 A three-judge panel of the 11th U.S. Circuit Court of Appeals rejected Bayer's argument that federal regulators' approval of Roundup shielded the company from being sued under state law for failing to warn consumers of the product's risks.
 Several other appeals courts had previously reached the same conclusion in similar lawsuits.